aabalke/guac/emu/nds/rast/testing.md

 ## Toon, Edge, Fog, Alpha-Blending, Anti-Aliasing

-Edge, Fog , Alpha-Blending, and AntiAliasing are not implimented Toon is implimented.
+Edge, Alpha-Blending, and AntiAliasing are not implimented Toon is implimented.

 ## Status